zoracrimson/meal-choice-online-web-prework/README.md

+#Meal Choice

-# Objectives
+## Objectives

 1. Practice using default arguments
-2. Define a method that returns the meal choice passed into it and defaults to meat.
+2. Students should be able to define a method that has an optional argument with a default.

-# Instructions
+## Instructions

 Define a method `meal_choice` that returns the meal_choice that was passed into it and defaults to "meat".